Your success as a retailer depends on how well you use retail sales training to develop your retail employees.

 I interviewed Scott Reed, who has owned his successful Chick-Fil-A franchise for 23 years in Marietta, GA for this post.
 His restaurant is known across town for its immaculate interior and manicured exterior.
 Scott's outlook about who he hires and where he focuses his training time provides clues for any retailer working with teenagers - or anyone really.

-Here are seven things you must do to develop and train teenage employees gleaned from that interview with Scott:
+Here are seven things you must do to develop and train teenage employees:

 Scott: You've got to have a mission that is a filter for your decisions.
 I had a terrible one before, so I'm guilty of this.
 My vision used to be something like: ‘My business plan is to serve the community and please the customers and keep it clean and serve the food and blah, blah, blah."